 Adverse events following HPV immunization in Australia: Establishment of a clinical network.

-OBJECTIVE: To formalise a collaborative national Adverse Events Following Immunisation Clinical Assessment Network (AEFI-CAN) following the expansion of the Australian Human Papillomavirus (HPV) immunisation program to boys in 2013.
+OBJECTIVE: To formalize a collaborative national Adverse Events Following Immunization Clinical Assessment Network (AEFI-CAN) following the expansion of the Australian Human Papillomavirus (HPV) immunization program to boys in 2013.

 CONCLUSIONS: We demonstrated the advantages of a national network, providing a collaborative approach to AEFI review and management.
 The vaccine safety network has applicability to any vaccination program, and has potential to collaborate more broadly with regional pharmacovigilance partners such as New Zealand.

 Clin Rheumatol.
 2015 Jul; 34 (7): 1165-9. doi: 10.1007 / s10067-015-2969-z.
 Epub 2015 May 20.

 Hypothesis: Human papillomavirus vaccination syndrome - small fiber neuropathy and dysautonomia could be its underlying pathogenesis.